April 15, 2021

 Keeping those two benefits of Original Medicare are overwhelmingly the deciding factor for those who choose a Medicare supplement over a Medicare Advantage plan.

-You get to keep the benefits of Original Medicare regardless of which supplement plan you choose, or even which insurance company you decide to go with.
-They all keep Original Medicare as your primary insurance.
+You will keep the benefits of Original Medicare regardless of which supplement plan you choose, or even which insurance company you choose.
+All Medicare supplement plans keep Original Medicare as your primary insurance.

-So, if all the Medicare supplement plans are good, which on is best?
+So, if all the Medicare supplement plans are good, which one is the best Medicare supplement plan?

 If you have seen a Medicare supplement benefit table, you know there are a lot of plans to choose from.
-Thankfully, for most of the country there are only a few plans that are priced such that they are a reasonable value for the premium you pay.
-Those are usually Medicare supplement Plan G and Medicare supplement Plan N.
+For most of the country only a few plans are priced such that they are a reasonable value for the premium.
+Those are usually Medicare supplement Plan G and Medicare supplement Plan N. For most of the country, these are the two plans that offer the best value of benefits relative to premium.

-In some parts of the country there is another plan you should consider and that is called the high deductible plan.
+In some parts of the country there is another plan you should consider called the High Deductible Plan.

-In this video I am going to go show you how to identify which of these plans is right for you.
+In this article I am going to go show you how to identify which of these plans is right for you.
+This will answer the question, which is the best Medicare supplement plan FOR YOU?

-Let me pause for a moment and note that I am very aware there are some of my competitors that want you to think that one plan is going to increase in price drastically more than the other. <deep breath> No. It’s not the plan.
+Let me pause for a moment and note that I am very aware there are some of my competitors that want you to think that one plan is going to increase in price drastically more than the other.
+That is not entirely true.
+It’s not the supplement plan.
 It’s the insurance company.

 Let’s start with this simple, but bold assertion; the debate between Medicare supplement Plan G versus Medicare supplement Plan N is not one of benefits and costs, but of personality.
 Your personality.